 If I want to duplicate the eggplants or paste them into another image, I’ll copy them instead.
 Hit Control + C or Command + C to copy.
 Then Control + V or Command + V to paste.

 The program pastes the selection on a new layer exactly on top of the original selection.
 So at first, it will look like nothing happened.
 Hit V on the keyboard to select the move tool.
-Then click in the selection and drag with the mouse.
-Learn more about moving selections here.
+Then click on the selection and drag with the mouse.

 Here are my copied eggplants.